mikezawitkowski/cooking-recipes/recipes/dutch-apple-pie.md

 *IMPORTANT: If you use upper crust pre-made crust, you need either double the amount of crust or one half as much filling, so adjust the receipt accordingly.*

-### Steps to make crust from existing pastry dough

-1. Follow pastry crust instructions for preparing for a single crust pie.
-1. It is best to put the finished but unbaked pie crust in the refrigerator to set in a tin until just before baking.

 ## Filling